 - Adopting the definition of “clinical trial” that includes behavioral health-related outcomes

-Because the Final Rule changes affect many areas of research (including biomedical and social and behavioral), institutional officials and staff, IRB administrators and members, researchers, and sponsors all need to understand and prepare to implement the changes.
+The Final Rule changes affect many areas of research (including biomedical and social and behavioral).
+Therefore, institutional officials and staff, IRB administrators and members, researchers, and sponsors all need to understand and prepare to implement the changes.

 CITI Program's Plan